ASCA Program Participation

 Enhanced confidence in test results

-The ASCA program specifications provide expectations for the accreditation of testing laboratories for basic safety and essential performance of medical electrical equipment, medical electrical systems, and laboratory medical equipment under the ASCA Pilot Program
+The ASCA program specifications provide expectations for the accreditation of testing laboratories for basic safety and essential performance of medical electrical equipment, medical electrical systems, and laboratory medical equipment under the ASCA Program

 Ready to